trivechain/trivechain-core/README.md

 The `master` branch is meant to be stable.
 Development is normally done in separate branches.
-[Tags](https://gitlab.com/Thunderlabtech/trvc/tags) are created to indicate new official, stable release versions of TriveCoin Core.
+[Tags](https://gitlab.com/Thunderlabtech/trvc/tags) are created to indicate new official, stable release versions of Trivechain.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).